Quiz settings detailed information

 Question behaviour

-This is the primary method of influencing how a student responds to the quiz's questions.
-Table below describes how questions behave within the quiz.
+This is the primary method of influencing how a student responds to the quiz questions.
+The table below describes how questions behave within the quiz.
+Selecting a Question behaviour option in the drop-down menu determines some Review options.

 Certainty-based marking (CBM)

 When answering a question, students must additionally indicate their level of certainty.
-Then, their grade is changed based on their certainty level.
-At different confidence levels there is a chance that students gain up to 3 marks and lose up to 6.
-Table below summarises the three different levels of CBM and the number of marks lost or gained.
+Their grade is changed based on their certainty level.
+At different confidence levels, there is a chance that students gain up to 3 marks and lose up to 6.
+The table below summarises the three different levels of CBM and the number of marks lost or gained.

 Review options